Seniors, people with disability and carers

 Read NSW Health’s Factsheet: Information for families of people in residential care facilities, if your loved one is in a residential care facility, such as an aged care home.

 Stay informed about COVID-19

-Stay informed with the latest NSW health advice and related COVID-19 support by visiting the NSW Government website regularly.
+- NSW Government website - Stay informed on the latest NSW health advice and COVID-19 related support.
 The website also contains information about social distancing, self-isolation, and what savings and rebates are available.

-The Australian Government has developed a comprehensive COVID-19 factsheet for senior Australians.
-It has clear advice on how to stay safe and healthy during the pandemic.
+- COVID-19 factsheet for senior Australians. - The Australian Government factsheet provides clear advice on how to stay safe and healthy during the pandemic.

 NSW Seniors Card is proving regular updates on COVID-19, and relevant discounts and offers for seniors through its newsletter.
 Apply for a Seniors Card or Senior Savers Card to access thousands of discounted goods and services and receive the newsletter updates.